 - In Fallout: New Vegas, the Fiends serve as this to the NCR troops of Camp McCarran and to the Mojave as a whole.
 The player can accept bounties on their leaders that will end up weakening them and lead to their defeat in the epilogue.

 - For the Fallout series as a whole, the Khans serve this purpose, having been enemies of the NCR since the very beginning and continually surviving despite being nearly purged by both the Vault Dweller and the Chosen One (though the Courier can potentially finish the job).
 Other contenders are Super Mutants, and the Enclave.
-By New Vegas, however, neither of them are much up for this anymore - it's made pretty clear that the Enclave is dead and buried, with the only actual members of the group you meet in-game being kind old men and women, and the Super Mutants are for the most part trying to settle down away from humans, both peacefully (Jacobstown) and by way of shooting any humans who come nearby (Black Mountain, aka the "State of Utobitha").
+By New Vegas, however, neither of them are much up for this anymore - it's made pretty clear that the Enclave is dead and buried, with the only actual members of the group you meet in-game being kind old men and women (after the only remaining group still doing business as usual being destroyed by the Lone Wanderer), and the Super Mutants are for the most part trying to settle down away from humans, both peacefully (Jacobstown) and by way of shooting any humans who come nearby (Black Mountain, aka the "State of Utobitha").

 - Orcs (duh!) in Orcs Must Die.

 - A specific individual is The Reaper, who appears as a Recurring Boss throughout Persona 3 and Persona 4, including FES, P3P and Persona 4: The Animation.

 - Strega of Persona 3, a Terrible Trio of Persona users who antagonizes the heroes throughout the game.
 However, aside from killing Shinjiro, they are more a nuisance than anything and usually don't put up much of a fight, though in their defense you'll always outnumber them and you never fight them all together.